wp-plugins/basic-google-maps-placemarks/readme.txt

 * Volunteer to test new versions before they're officially released.
 [Contact me](http://iandunn.name/contact) if you want to be put on the list.
 * If you find a bug, create a post on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) with as much information as possible.
 If you're a developer, create a patch and include a link to it in the post.
 * Check the TODO.txt file for features that need to be added and submit a patch.
 * Review the code for security vulnerabilities and best practices.
-If you find a security issue, please [contact me](http://iandunn.name/contact) privately so that I can release a patched version before the issue becomes public.
+If you find a security issue, please [contact me](http://iandunn.name/contact) privately so that I can release a patched version before the issue is publicly disclosed.

 **Donations**